michael-steinert/PromptEngineeringEssentials/README.md

 ##### Tips for Few-Shot Prompting

 - **Label Accuracy**: Labels in Few-shot Prompts do not need to be perfectly accurate to improve Performance.
 Interestingly, random Labels can sometimes outperform using no Labels.
-- **Range of Examples**: Providing a diverse Range of Examples improves the Model’s Contextual Understanding.
+- **Range of Examples**: Providing a diverse Range of Examples improves the Model's Contextual Understanding.
 - **Label Space and Input Distribution**: Ensuring a diverse Label Space and distributing Input Text properly enhances the Model's Ability to generalize.
 - **Dynamic Adaptation**: If the Practitioner has many Examples, they should dynamically adjust the Number of Tokens used within the Model's Limits.
 This can be refined further with RLHF, allowing Human Feedback to fine-tune Prompts based on contextual Understanding.
 - **Example Prompt**: